AWS 101: An Overview of Amazon Web Services Offerings

 These services add massive flexibility, scalability, and monitoring features that will help your organization master your VPC environment in AWS.

-Special Purpose AWS Apps List
+Special Purpose AWS Integrations List

 Amazon also offers some highly specialized tools for getting the most out of your cloud resources.
-Amazon’s comprehensive list of products and services is expansive, but these are some of the most popular specialty apps.
+Amazon’s comprehensive list of products and services is expansive, but these are some of the most popular specialty integrations.

 Kinesis: Optimize data flow